Kathmandu and Pokhara Yoga Tour Highlights

 | Best for | Budget-conscious travellers | Balanced comfort and practice | Premium lakeside retreat |

-Himalayas for Every Budget — same locations, same mountain views, three comfort levels.
+Himalayas for Every Budget—same locations, same mountain views, and three comfort levels.

 Your Retreat, Our Family